Hunting Primordial Black Hole Dark Matter in Lyman-$\alpha$ Forest: Modifying DarkHistory

 Once we have the spectrum to be injected upon decay of each particle, there is one slight complication we have to deal with. \texttt{DarkHistory} can work with spectra only with a specific set of energy bins.
 Thus, one has to convert rebin spectra by applying the \texttt{.rebin(photeng)} method for the photon spectra and the \texttt{.rebin(eleceng)} for that of $e^{\pm}$.

 It may come off as baffling that how this spectrum could depend on $\tau$ and $m$, whose values, as remarked above, are arbitrary.
-The way to unpack this is to notice that the rate of total energy-injection per unit volume by decaying particle dark matter is given by
+The way to unpack this is to notice that the rate of total number of dark matter particles decaying per unit volume by decaying particle dark matter is given by

-where $\rho_\chi$ is the density of dark matter and $\tau$ is the lifetime of the particle constituting dark matter.
-The R.H.S. of the above equation has to be multiplied by the spectrum given off by each particle's decay.
-The $\tau$ factors clearly cancel.
-Since $\rho_\chi\propto m$, the $m$ factors also cancel off.
-Thus, it does not matter what values of $\rho$ and $m$ we use, as long as they are reasonable values for particle dark matter.
+where $\rho_\chi$ is the density of dark matter, which is the same irrespective of the dark matter constituent, and $\tau$ is the lifetime of the particle constituting dark matter.
+The R.H.S. of the above equation has to be multiplied by the spectrum given off by each particle's decay to get the total injection rate of photons per unit volume.
+The $\tau$ and $m$ factors clearly cancel off.
+Thus, it does not matter what values of $\tau$ and $m$ we use, as long as they are reasonable values for particle dark matter.

 Finally, the above discussion was done keeping in mind the injection of photons, for concreteness.
 But all the discussion can go through for $e^{\pm}$ also.
 We just have to replace the PPPC4DMID spectrum of $e^{\pm}$ also by our specified spectrum of them such that our imaginary decaying particle dark matter mimics the emission of $e^{\pm}$ by PBHs.